 The therapists in your area that participate with your insurance carrier may not specialize in your particular need.
 The decision you face then is do you choose a therapist who takes your insurance and is near you, or the therapist who routinely handles your specific need.

-If you have an employer that has established a Health Savings Account or Flex Account this a great alternative to using insurance and will keep your information private at the same time, as well as avoiding common insurance hassles.
+If you have an employer that has established a Health Savings Account (HSA) or Flex Savings Account (FSA)this a great alternative to using insurance and will keep your information private at the same time, as well as avoiding common insurance hassles.
 A Health Savings Account can save you up to 35%.